 Modifier 51-Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure with the highest relative value unit rendered during the same session as the primary procedure; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure with the second highest relative value unit and all subsequent procedures during the same session as the primary procedure.

 The multiple procedure payment reduction (MPPR) on diagnostic cardiovascular and ophthalmology procedures apply when multiple services are furnished to the same patient on the same day.
-The MPPRs apply independently to cardiovascular and ophthalmology services.
-The MPPRs apply to TC-only services and to the TC of global services.
+The MPPRs apply the TC of global services.
 The MPPRs are as follows: